chef-boneyard/chef-fundamentals/slides/anatomy-of-a-chef-run/01_slide.md

 # Cookbook Metadata

-If a recipe from another cookbook is included in a recipe, it isn’t automatically downloaded.
+If a recipe from another cookbook is included in a recipe, it isn't automatically downloaded.

-Some cookbooks don’t actually have recipes, and instead provide helper code, libraries or other assets we want to use.
+Some cookbooks don't actually have recipes, and instead provide helper code, libraries or other assets we want to use.

 To ensure the node has components needed in recipes, we declare dependencies in cookbook metadata.